Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ### Skeleton Setup

 1. Similar to other assignments in this class, run `git pull skeleton main` to get the skeleton code for this project.
    1. NOTE: You'll notice that this skeleton is (almost) the exact same as the Project 2B skeleton.
+This is intentional.
 2. Download the `data` files for this project using [this link](https://drive.google.com/file/d/160iHOqwR4FAghGshbnSNMwd0idrjZxTR/view?usp=sharing) and move them into your `proj2c` folder on the same level as `src`.
-3. You will need your implementation from 2A for `TimeSeries` and `NGramMap` as well as your implementation from 2B since `k!=0` & `commonAncestors` will depend on your implementation from 2A and 2B.
+3. Copy your implementation from 2A for `ngrams`, including `TimeSeries` and `NGramMap`, into the `proj2c` folder.
+4. Copy your implementation from 2B into the `proj2c` folder, since `k!=0` & `commonAncestors` will depend on your implementation from 2A and 2B.

 Once you are done, your `proj2c` directory should look like this: